 I have to say, that I am more than pleased with the results after my play-through.
-I was truly able to live out my ‘Walking Dead Fantasy’ in the game, and Days Gone went beyond The Walking Dead in perhaps the most important aspect of an entertainment piece based on Zombies; Days Gone is scary, and much more nerve racking than the popular TV series has ever been.
+I was truly able to live out my ‘Walking Dead Fantasy’ in the game.
+To my surprise, Days Gone went beyond The Walking Dead in the most important aspect of an entertainment piece based on Zombies; Days Gone is scary, and much more nerve racking than the popular TV series has ever been.

-As I played the game, I also found similarities to what perhaps is Sony’s great exclusive title: The Last of Us.
+As I played the game, I also found similarities to what perhaps is Sony’s greatest exclusive title: The Last of Us.

 Days Gone takes some of the best aspects from two great entertainment products in the Walking Dead, and The Last of Us, while carving out an identity of its own in the process.
 Why, then, was the game received with average reviews?

-Seems like the only logical explanation of why any one would score Days Gone with a score lower than a 7.
-The game certainly has flaws, some in its design, others by actual design, it has rough edges, and there are glitches – here and there – that remain in the title, even after it has received the corresponding updates by Bend (the developers).
+The heading above seems like the only logical explanation for why any one would score Days Gone with a score lower than a 7.
+The game certainly has flaws, some in its design, and others by actual (intentional) design.
+It has rough edges, and there are glitches – here and there – that remain in the title, even after it has received the corresponding updates by Bend (the developers).

 The story itself, starts two years after a virus wrecks the world by turning most of humanity into Zombies, or more accurately: “Freakers”.
 Days Gone’s Freakers are athletic Zombie like creatures in the vein of World War Z’s fast zombies, rather than the slow zombies seen on the Walking Dead.

-Deacon St. John, a biker gang member in his early to mid 30’s, is our protagonist.
-Deacon, while a good character, isn’t nearly as deep, of as well written as Joel was in The Last of Us.
-While he is, or at least was, a gang member prior to the world wide disaster that set up the events for the game’s story, Deacon St. John, as his last name implies; is the ultimate “Saint”.
+Deacon St. John, a biker gang member in his early to mid 30s, is our protagonist.
+Deacon, while a good character, isn’t nearly as deep or as well written as Joel Miller was in The Last of Us.
+While he is, or at least was, a gang member prior to the world wide disaster that set up the events of the game’s story, Deacon St. John, as his last name implies; is the ultimate “Saint”.

 He will take on dangerous – and repetitive – jobs to save innocent stragglers from Marauders, Bandits, Rippers, and Freakers.
-In reality, a guy like Deacon would meet a quick end, in a similar post apocalyptic scenario that is grounded in well… reality.
-Deacon isn’t much about self preservation, but about saving others, and that presents a huge contrast with his ‘bad boy’, take no prisoner’s image.
+In reality, a guy like Deacon would meet a quick end in a similar post apocalyptic scenario if it was grounded on reality.
+Deacon isn’t much about self preservation, but about saving others, and that presents a huge contrast with his ‘bad boy’, take no prisoners image.